toivoh/tinytapeout_www/content/specs/memory/_index.md

 1. Use registers (DFF) in your design area
 2. Use DFF RAM (efficient array of DFFs)
-3. Use an external SPI RAM (can be simulated by the RP2040 on the demo board)
+3. Use a RAM emulator running on the RP2040 on the demo board or an external SPI RAM (can be simulated by a RAM emulator)

 #### Using registers